What kind of networker are you?

 This isn’t because they are bad people.
 It because they haven’t been taught any other way.
 They read a book or heard from someone that networking is about meeting as many people as possible, so they are doing just that.

 Transactional networkers tend to ask for business immediately, and are often on to the next person if they can’t make a direct business connection right away.
 They view networking as simply a numbers game – the goal is to talk to everyone so they can find as many prospects as they can.
 This leads to a short term view of networking because they are in it for the here and now.

 The Relational Networker

 Most of us have two challenges: we think linearly and we think in the present.
-It’s not that we don’t want to invest in our careers long-term, but rather that we have a hard time thinking on a longer scale.
-It much easier to think about the here and now, and to handle the challenges that we are currently facing, than it is to think and plan for the future that we can’t really see.
+It’s not that we don’t want to invest in our careers long-term.
+We just have a hard time thinking on a longer scale.
+It much easier to think about the here and now and to handle the challenges that we are currently facing, than it is to think and plan for the future that we can’t really see.

 Most of us are wired to think about what’s going on now.
 Our impatience becomes the biggest challenge to building a strong network, and we fall into the bad habits of transactional networking.

 By being aware of these pitfalls, though, you can focus on building your network the right way.
-Just like a farmer cultivates the fields for a huge payoff at the end of the summer, spend the time and energy to build your relationships and strengthen the ties to your connections.
+A farmer cultivates the fields for a huge payoff at the end of the summer.
+In the same way, spend the time and energy to build your relationships and strengthen the ties to your connections.
 When you do this you will find that networking will become a key part of your business development.